jonnonz1/nz-statute-book/acts/public/2010/local-government-auckland-transitional-provisions-act-2010.md

 (3) However, if the financial contributions are held or received for water supply or wastewater services infrastructure, section 59 applies.

 ### 59 Financial contributions for certain infrastructure transferred to Watercare Services Limited
-(1) The Auckland Council must immediately transfer to Watercare Services Limited any financial contribution (or any part of a financial contribution) that is or was required for water supply or wastewater services infrastructure and that is—
+(1) The Auckland Council must immediately transfer to Watercare Services Limited any financial contribution (or any part of a financial contribution) that is or was required for water supply or wastewater services infrastructure and—
-  (a) referred to in section 58; or
+  (a) that is referred to in section 58; or
   (b) that the Council receives in accordance with the requirements of any plan referred to in section 78(2).
 (2) Subsection (3) applies to a financial contribution— (a) described in subsection (1); or